 The Gallery includes the largest private exhibition space on the island, comprising a spacious octagonal shaped exhibitions area on two floors, canopied by a huge plexi-glass domed roof.
 The walls are expansive, ideal for displaying large works of art.

-Every year Olympia Gallery is host to several exhibitions, culmination in the much-anticipated End of Year Show featuring works of over twenty artists.
+Every year Olympia Gallery is host to several exhibitions, culminating in the much-anticipated End of Year Show featuring works by multiple artists.
 “It’s an opportunity to introduce emerging talent, and new works by established artists.
 Throughout the year we also host pop-up exhibitions in the OMG Olympia Mini Gallery.

 As one of the leading galleries in Jamaica, Olympia provides support to artists, enhancing their work through gallery representation and exhibition.
 “We represent artists at every stage of their career and follow their development and success.
 With new works coming in all the time, we offer a large inventory and a fresh perspective for the discerning collector.”

 We are dedicated to promoting Jamaican art, primarily original paintings and prints.
 Occasionally we do represent Caribbean artists.
 Our collection also includes ceramics and sculptures.

 Art Patron & Collector